Scheduled MonumentsEnglandCar Dyke, Roman canal N of Washingborough

 What is Car Dyke, Roman canal N of Washingborough?

-Car Dyke is a Roman canal constructed during the first and second centuries AD, running northwards from the River Witham near Washingborough in Lincolnshire.
+Car Dyke is a Roman canal situated north of Washingborough in Lincolnshire, constructed during the Roman occupation of Britain, likely in the second or third century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004947.

 Who is responsible for protecting Car Dyke, Roman canal N of Washingborough?